“Every mountain top is within reach if you just keep climbing.” -Barry Finlay

 The thick-vined trees made me feel like I was someplace else not climbing the largest peak in Africa.
 There were no monkeys to amuse us but we could hear the birds singing deep within the trees.

 One thing that you learn about hiking in a group is that normally not everyone is the same speed.
 It all depends on preference, physical ability and endurance on how fast you go and inevitably a group naturally splits up into different pace groups.
 That is why it is essential to have more than one guide so when a group splits up, you can assign a guide to each group.
-It is not legal to climb Kilimanjaro with a guide therefore it is very important to have more than one, especially on the summit day when different factors such as altitude sickness, can become an issue in keeping a group together.
+It is not legal to climb Kilimanjaro without a guide therefore it is very important to have more than one, especially on the summit day when different factors such as altitude sickness, can become an issue in keeping a group together.

 As the day passed, we naturally broke up into a few different pacing groups and the group I was with arrived a little after six o’clock.
 The campsite was packed with tents and people, and it was getting cold.
 Thankfully our speedy porters (who are in absolutely tremendous shape) had arrived hours before and set up our tents.
 I could hardly wait to take my hiking boots off given my swollen left foot.
 Although the injury from the rice paddies did not slow me down, my left leg swelled every single day of the climb and caused me weeks of problems when I got home.